JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

   <!--
   Optional dependency on another plugin.
-If the plugin with the "com.MySecondPlugin" ID is installed, the contents of "mysecondplugin.xml" (the format of this file conforms to the format of plugin.xml) will be loaded.
+If the plugin with the "com.example.my-second-plugin" ID is installed, the contents of "mysecondplugin.xml" (the format of this file conforms to the format of plugin.xml) will be loaded.
   -->
   <depends
       optional="true"
-      config-file="mysecondplugin.xml">com.MySecondPlugin</depends>
+      config-file="mysecondplugin.xml">com.example.my-second-plugin</depends>

   <!--
   Resource bundle (/messages/MyPluginBundle.properties) to be used with